Other Names for this Disease

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-The chance that a sibling will also have Diamond-Blackfan anemia depends on the whether or not the affected person inherited a mutation from a parent.
-If a parent also has the mutation, then each sibling has a 50% chance of inheriting Diamond-Blackfan anemia.
+The chance that a sibling will also have Diamond-Blackfan anemia depends on the underlyng inheritance pattern and whether or not the mutation has been inherited from a parent.
+For the majority of cases inherited in an autosomal dominant pattern, if the mutation was found in either parent, child has a 50% chance of inheriting Diamond-Blackfan anemia.
+Rarely, mutations are inherited in an X-linked pattern.
+If mutations are identified in either parent, the risk for inheritance is dependent on the sex of the parent and the child.
+At most, the risk would be 50%.
 If the mutation is not found in either parent, then the risk for a sibling to be affected is low.